racheopod/ShrubGrass_dynamics/README.md

 ---

-This repository includes the full analysis for our study on how soil water amount and depth distribution determines shrub-grass dominance and interactions in sagebrush ecosystems in the western United States.
+This repository includes the full analysis for our study on how soil water amount and depth distribution determine shrub-grass dominance and interactions in sagebrush ecosystems in the western United States.
 We visited 51 relatively undisturbed sites and collected data on plant cover and perennial grass abundance in shrub canopy and interspace